 PRESENT PERFECT E SIMPLE PAST

-Differenze tra il Present Perfect Tense e il Simple Past Tense.
+Differenze tra il Present Perfect Tense e il Simple Past Tense

 1